MaastrichtU-IDS/dsri-documentation/docs/deploy-database.md

 > Try setting extraVars: `--set extraVars='NEO4J_dbms_connector_bolt_address=0.0.0.0:7687'`

-Go to the web UI, and add the following `env` variable to the YAML of the deployment created:
+Go to the web UI, and add the following `env` variable to the YAML of the deployment created ([fix](https://stackoverflow.com/questions/59439263/getting-neo4j-running-on-openshift)):

 ``` yaml
 env: